cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

 This is usually used to add custom functionality to mouse or touch events on different areas of a web page.
-On the other hand, callback functions are also utilised to read data from Ajax calls to the server:
+On the other hand, callback functions are also utilised when reading data from the server using [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) calls:

 {% capture my_include %}// let's specify a simple ajax request function
 // that takes a callback function argument (therefore it's a higher order function).